Semiparametric inference using fractional posteriors: Proofs of Main Results

 and the condition on remainder terms in Assumption \ref{ass:expansion_assumption} reduces to

 which is satisfied by assumption.
 The result then follows from Theorem \ref{thm:general_bvm_ap}. \end{proof}

-\begin{proof}{Proof of Proposition \ref{thm_random_histo_prior}} Lemma \ref{thm} is proved in Section \ref{sec:ancillary} and the proof is very similar to the one of Theorem \ref{thm:bvm_density_ap}.
+\begin{proof}{Proof of Proposition \ref{thm_random_histo_prior}} To prove Proposition \ref{thm_random_histo_prior}, we use Lemma \ref{thm} and Lemma \ref{thm_conv_int} stated below.
+Lemma \ref{thm} is proved in Section \ref{sec:ancillary} and the proof is very similar to the one of Theorem \ref{thm:bvm_density_ap}.
 The main differences with Theorem \ref{thm:bvm_density_ap} are that the change of variables condition is stated in term of the projection of $\tilde{\psi}$ and the posterior concentration is around the projection of $f_0$.
 For a random histogram prior, these two changes turn out to be useful when one wants to give sufficient conditions for the change of variables condition to be satisfied.
 Indeed, this is is done in Lemma \ref{thm_conv_int} which is also proved in Section \ref{sec:ancillary}. \begin{lemma} Recall that $\hat{\psi}_{[K_n]}=\psi(f_0)+\frac{1}{n}\sum_{i=1}^{n} \tilde{\psi}_{[K_n]}(Y_i)$.
 Suppose $f_0$ is bounded and

 for a sequence $\eps_n =o(1)$.
 Set $f_t=fe^{-\frac{t \tilde{\psi}_{[K_n]}}{\sqrt{n\alpha_n}}} / F(e^{-\frac{t \tilde{\psi}_{[K_n]}}{\sqrt{n\alpha_n}}})$ and suppose

 Then the $\alpha_n$-posterior distribution of $\sqrt{n\alpha_n}(\psi(f)-\hat{\psi}_{[K_n]})$ converges weakly to a Gaussian distribution with mean 0 and variance $V=\int f_0 \tilde{\psi}_{f_0}^2$. \end{lemma} \begin{lemma} Let $\Pi$ be the random histogram prior \eqref{def::RHP} with $k=K_n$ and weights satisfying \eqref{condition_weights}.
 Suppose